Welding-positioner:

 Most important characteristics are stability, especially with heavy loads, and smooth movement even at low speeds.

-As a young engineer, I was called, more than forty five (!) years ago, to build in house, at the small company I was working for, a simple contraption to present to the operator for manual torch braze-welding, the fillet joints of end fittings mounted on irrigation pipes.
+As a young engineer, I was called, more than fifty (!) years ago, to build in house, at the small company I was working for, a simple contraption.

 Up to that time, the job of rotating the pipes had been performed manually by a helper, while the welder was busy with his job.